vi4m/vi4m.github.io/_posts/2015-02-22-swift-vs-others.markdown

 # Swift
 Swift has as well type inference everywhere, hence the short syntax for type definitions.
 `append()` is a method, not keyword, just like in Python.
-The thing i love is to optional OOP - source code without structure of module, entry point is just compiled and evaluated like script.
-In fact adding header `#!/usr/bin/xcrun swift` followed by `chmod +x test.swift` allows us to do just `./test.swift` without compilation. *Wow*.
+The thing i love is an optional OOP not enforced on you.
+No package, no module, not even main function required.
+Furthermore - adding header `#!/usr/bin/xcrun swift` followed by `chmod +x test.swift` allows us to do just run `./test.swift` without compilation, just like Python. *Wow*.
 What else...
 Println and print - are a keywords, your fingers will appreciate it.
 I really like the Range operators which are lazy evaluated, and handle custom iterations steps in performant manner.
+Arrays works as expected, and live interpreter has nifty editing capabilities better than Python(multiline handling) and even code completion inffered from types(uuh).

 # Python
 I really love Python, but the lack of optional typing, type inference, and compilation is lacking here.